You don’t need to book your space in our searchroom. But if you do, we’ll have your first two documents waiting for you when you arrive.

 The searchroom is open on Wednesdays to Fridays, 9.30am – 4.30pm and the first two Saturdays of each month (the second Saturday of the month only from 2024), 10am – 4pm .

 Please do not visit if you feel unwell or have COVID-19 symptoms.
 Please respect the staff and visitors who choose to wear face coverings.

 We welcome anyone who wants to use our collections and ask for research advice.
-Our service is open to everyone, free of charge, but you must book an appointment to visit us.
-During the booking process you will need to order the documents you wish to see.
+Our service is open to everyone, free of charge.

-If you are new to Bristol Archives or you have visited many times before, please take some time to read the information on this page before you come.
+Whether you are new to Bristol Archives or you have visited many times before, please take some time to watch this video before you visit us.

 How do I book an appointment?

 Advance booking is no longer mandatory – you can come and use the searchroom whenever we’re open.
 However, some of our customers find advanced booking convenient.

 We can also take booking by telephone on Tuesday – Friday 0117 922 4224.